 - To establish, exercise or defend our legal rights, or for the purpose of any legal proceedings, and for crime prevention (e.g. manage any actual or potential fraud or illegal activity).

-- For our legitimate business interests (e.g. undertaking business research, analysis, due diligence on members and their property projects, managing the operation of our websites and our business and general analysis for management purposes).
+- For our legitimate business interests (e.g. undertaking business research, analysis, due diligence on developers/ experienced women in property, managing the operation of our websites and our business and general analysis for management purposes).

 - To investigate any complaint or expression of dissatisfaction we may receive from you, and to contact you for your views on our services (e.g. survey).